BenjaminCarpenter480/eidf-docs/docs/services/registry/projects.md

 Each project will be given 50 GiB of storage for images to use.

-Request for increase in quota should be submitted via the [EIDF Portal](https://portal.eidf.ac.uk).
+Requests for increase in quota should be submitted via the [EIDF Portal](https://portal.eidf.ac.uk).

 ### Naming